Pros And Cons Of Flexible Work

-From June 30th, 2014, employees with at least 26 weeks of continuous working for their employers will be able to request for flexible working.
-Up to this point, it’s only been available to those with children under the age of 17 or 18 if the child has a disability – or who care for adult dependants.
+From June 30th, 2014, employees with at least 26 weeks of continuous working for their employers will be able to request flexible working.
+Up to this point, it’s only been available to those with children under the age of 17 or 18 if the child has a disability – or who care for adult dependents.

 Are The Flexible Working Rights Good?

 As you would have it, these rights have both pros and cons:

 - Flexible working rights intend to promote a loyal, more productive, and happier workforce, and should, therefore, benefit both the employers and employees.
 They are likely to be turned into sick days.

 - Flexible working is one perk that may encourage talented job seekers to work for particular companies.

 - It may make it possible for employers to avoid some redundancies

 - It shows that companies are progressive and that they actually listen to their staff’s needs.

 - There’s a cost-saving for employers as it may allow them to save office ancillary and rental expenses since more employees are working from home.
 Hot desking is often more economical.